leninworld/GBAD2Neo4J/README.md

 <b>Purpose:</b>
 Convert GBAD formatted graph files into Neo4J graph cql files.

+<b>Introduction to GBAD:</b>
+GBAD is a tool developed by Dr. William (Bill) Eberle from Tennessee Tech University.
+It takes graph input files and outputs anomalies (i.e., edges and vertices) found using minimum descriptive length approach.
+GBAD can be downloaded from [here](http://users.csc.tntech.edu/~weberle/gbad/download.html).
+Related paper using it can be found [here](http://ailab.wsu.edu/adgs/pdfs/MookiahVAST2014.pdf) and [here](http://www.aaai.org/ocs/index.php/FLAIRS/FLAIRS15/paper/download/10378/10281).

+<b>Prerequisite:</b>
+1) Neo4J installed and running.
+2) IntelliJ IDE or similar.

+<b>Steps:</b>
+1) Import this cloned project from github into IntelliJ.

+2) Run "Convert_GBAD_2_Neo3J_Cypher.scala" file after changing values for variables inputFilename , outputFilename , and baseFolder.

-<b>Input:</b> GBAD formatted graph file.
+<b>Input:</b> GBAD formatted graph file (see below for sample file ).
 <b>Output:</b> cql file which can used with cypher-shell to load the graphs into Neo4J graph database.
 The cql file can be imported to neo4j using cypher-shell as below shown example.

+3) Take the <outputFile>.cql file from baseFolder and run it using cypher-shell

 Example:
 ./cypher-shell -u username -p password "call apoc.cypher.runFile('/pathToFile/fileName.cql')"

-<b>Introduction to GBAD:</b>
-GBAD is a tool developed by Dr. William (Bill) Eberle from Tennessee Tech University.
-It takes graph input files and outputs anomalies (i.e., edges and vertices) found using minimum descriptive length approach.

 <b>Sample:</b> Sample GBAD graph file format for a triangle that has three nodes named "Integrity", "Intelligent", and "Energy"
 and edges with label "with" among them (see file "triangle.g" under src/data):